 This is what it looks like in a sample PDF file, using the Acrobat object viewer.

 No. It can also access data in other PDF objects (for example image data or Signature details).

 Where can I learn more?

 If you want to learn more about XFA, there is a wiki post on XFA and we have a whole series of XFA articles.
-IText software have tutorials and tools on their site.
-And if you want to see how do we access the PDF data in our PDF library, click here.
+IText software has tutorials and tools on its site.
+See how do we access the PDF data in our PDF library here.